 Order Tool Location 1 DNS Management n/a TBD Outsource DNS services to third party, set up temp DNS name to work on during migration (e.g. osgeo.net) 2 Mailing Lists / Forums Mailman OSL Need to ensure migration of archives.
 Use of forums needs to be assessed.

-3a Security & Authentication SSL cert.
-OSL Currently held by CN 3b OpenLDAP OSL If used extensively by OSL-hosted apps, then host LDAP on OSL.
+Order Tool Location 3a Security & Authentication SSL cert.
+OSL Curre ntly held by CN 3b OpenLDAP OSL lf use then l d extensively by OSL-hosted apps, host LDAP on OSL.
 4 Source Code Control SVN OSL Need to ensure migration of history.
-5 Web Pages Drupal CMS OSL WebCom supports movement to this CMS and has experience maintaining it.
-Serves as a powerful base for other web reporting and membership management needs.
-6 Wiki mediaWiki OSL Move from Terrestris.de to OSL.
-Some types of content could be migrated into the CMS for more official management.
-Not high priority - is working well.
-7 Bug / Issue Tracking Trac OSL Trac is proposed as the bug/issue tracking tool.
-It has several methods for tying into

-Order Tool Location other parts of the infrastructure, e.g. SVN and other features.
-Unclear how easy to extract from current CN tracker.
-8 Download Server (source, binary, data file hosting) OSL & Telascience Code on OSL.
+5 Web Pages Drupal CMS OSL WebC and h as a p report needs om supports movement to this CMS as experience maintaining it.
+Serves owerful base for other web ting and membership management s.
+6 Wiki mediaWiki OSL Move Some into t mana worki from Terrestris.de to OSL. types of content could be migrated he CMS for more official gement.
+Not high priority - is ng well.
+Z Bug / Issue Tracking Trac OSL Trac is proposed as the bug/issue tracki tool.
+It has several methods for tying ir other parts of the infrastructure, e.g. S and other features.
+Unclear how easy t extract from current CN tracker.
+8 Download Server (source, binary, data file hosting) OSL & Code Telascience Will r band de on OSL.
 Data on Telascience.
-Will need to compute our required bandwith needs.
-9 Automated Build & Smoke Test System Cruise Control or BuildBot Telascience Various processes currently in use, unclear on amount of work to migrate.
+Il need to compute our required ndwith needs.
+2 Automated Build & Smoke Test System Cruise Control or BuildBot Telascience Various processes currently in use, unclear on amount of work to migrate.
 10 Demo Site (for technology demonstrations) n/a Telascience Build demonstration apps to run.
-11 IRC n/a Freenode.n et Become an official Freenode project and make donation for use of services.
-Move logging of IRC from QGIS host to OSL.
-12 Language translation tools TBD 13 Communication servers TBD
+11 IRC n/a Freenode.n et Becon make Move OSL. ne an official Freenode project and donation for use of services. logging of IRC from QGIS host to 12 Language translation tools TBD 13 Communication servers TBD Tool Locati on 2.1 We b Pages Drupal CMS 5 OSL WebCom supports movement to this CMS and has experience- maintaining it.
+Serves as a powerful base for other web- reporting and membership- management needs.